 I have also heard that there were all of 3 people who decided 14,000 parking spaces would be reserved for VIPs and season ticket holders, and the remaining fans of the 40,000 seat stadium should rely on Uber.
 As to how the flow of traffic would work for the baseball games at the new stadium . . . it’s still being figured out.

-- Apparently SunTrust personnel were ‘trained’ but it’s real obvious Uber drivers were left in the dark.
+- Apparently SunTrust personnel were ‘trained’ but it’s real obvious drivers were left in the dark.
 If drivers want to be stuck in bumper to bumper traffic, on a single lane winding street with no exit, waiting to find your rider . . .
 YOU ALL Can Have THAT!
-I understand some riders waited 2 hours for an Uber!
+I understand some riders waited 2 hours for their ride!